jaxdem#

 Parameters:

-• n (int, optional) – The number of integration steps to perform.
+• stride (int, optional) – Constant number of integration steps between consecutive saves.
+Used only when strides is None.
 Defaults to 1.
-This argument must be static.

 Returns: